e-Filing: The $148.820 Million Sinking (and Sinking and Sinking) Fund

 Texas Online had its issues, but over the course of the intervening time, it was molded into a reasonably adept portal for electronic court filing.
 Much more importantly it facilitated or impelled some counties to integrate the e-filing system with the significantly more important function of digital storage and retrieval of court documents.
 For example, Dallas County had almost fully migrated to full digital storage and management by 2008 and by 2010, public access to full document views was available online.
 Counties that did efiling implemented a variety of document storage systems, some of which were very robust and according to their curators superior to the current system.
 Other counties are not that efficient; some charge a subscription fee for "public access."

-That's all changed as of 2014.
-The Supreme Court's stated goal is to promote "the efficient and uniform administration of justice.
+That all changed as of 2014.
+The Supreme Court's stated goal was to promote "the efficient and uniform administration of justice.
 In the 21st century, we no longer can rely on an 18th or 19th century vision for our systems.
 E-filing will revolutionize our courts for the better."
 This flowery language cannot mask the lack of sophisticated and appropriately targeted thought which failed to make its way into the new "efileTexas.gov" system.
-The loss of coherence and efficiency is evident.
+The loss of coherence and efficiency is after six years still evident.
 E-filing will not revolutionize the courts, but digital storage will and should make them more efficient and available.
 The emphasis should always have been on digital storage and management.
 The concentration on efiling -- that is, the methodologies of sending a document to a clerk -- is obviously secondary and a blunder.
 Moreover, the stated goal is internally contradictory because not all litigants are required to e-file, thus sustaining what the Supreme Court claims is unsustainable.

 Website designed and developed by Daniel Hofheinz